COVID-19 update: All of New Zealand is now at Red. More information.

 Be a leader in 21st century education

-With Massey’s Graduate Diploma of Teaching (Secondary) you’ll be prepared to lead the way in shaping our future nation.
+With Massey’s Graduate Diploma of Learning and Teaching (Secondary) you’ll be prepared to lead the way in shaping our future nation.

 The Graduate Diploma of Learning and Teaching (Secondary) embodies a new vision for the future of teacher education.
 You’ll gain from robust, specialised curriculum and teaching knowledge that is critical for graduates preparing to enter different types of teaching environments.
 The programme also represents Massey University’s commitment to becoming a Tiriti-led university.